jacquev6/DrawTurksHead/profiling/README.rst

 - compare ``__init__`` and ``draw`` again: the ratio may have changed with the improvments of draw.
 - profile the C++ code

+New baseline: draw takes 0.498s, init takes 0.185 and timeit returns 0.458s.

+To improve draw, we need to profile the C++ code.
+Run through the Python interpreter.
+That will be fun.

+But first let's see if there are some low-hanging fruits in init.
+And refactor this ugly Knot.__make_strings method.